-1. All Staff should raise any concerns relating to honour-based abuse (to include FGM and forced marriage) with the Designated Safeguarding Lead and involve children's social care as appropriate in accordance with the School's child protection and safeguarding policy and procedures.
+All Staff should raise any concerns relating to honour-based abuse (to include FGM and forced marriage) with the Designated Safeguarding Lead and involve children's social care as appropriate in accordance with the School's child protection and safeguarding policy and procedures.
 Teachers must also report to the police cases where they discover (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a girl under the age of 18.
 The report should be made orally by calling 101, the single non-emergency number.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils but those failing to report such cases will face disciplinary sanctions.

-C. Guidance on Staff / pupil relationships
+Appendix 3 Guidance on Staff / pupil relationships

-- General guidance on Staff / pupil relationships - 1.
-Application: Allegations of unprofessional conduct or improper contact or words can arise at any time.
+- General guidance on Staff / pupil relationships

+- Application: Allegations of unprofessional conduct or improper contact or words can arise at any time.
 Professionalism and vigilance are required so as to ensure the safety of children in our care, and to reduce the risk of an allegation of impropriety against a member of Staff.
-This guidance applies to all Staff. - 1.
-Staff / pupil rapport: the School supports and encourages the establishment and maintenance of positive working relationships between Staff and pupils in order to maintain a healthy school environment.
-Staff should build good rapport with pupils, whilst at the same time always maintaining professional boundaries by following the guidance in this Code. - 1.
-Good order and discipline: Staff in charge or control of pupils must maintain good order and discipline at all times when pupils are present on School premises and whenever pupils are engaged in authorised school activities, whether on School premises or elsewhere.
+This guidance applies to all Staff. - Staff / pupil rapport: the School supports and encourages the establishment and maintenance of positive working relationships between Staff and pupils in order to maintain a healthy school environment.
+Staff should build good rapport with pupils, whilst at the same time always maintaining professional boundaries by following the guidance in this Code. - Good order and discipline: Staff in charge or control of pupils must maintain good order and discipline at all times when pupils are present on School premises and whenever pupils are engaged in authorised school activities, whether on School premises or elsewhere.

-Meetings with pupils
+- Meetings with pupils

-- 1. One-to-one meetings on site: If you are teaching one pupil, or conducting a one-to-one meeting or teaching session with a pupil, you should take particular care in the following ways: - 1. when working alone with a pupil is an integral part of your role, conduct and agree full risk assessments with the Designated Safeguarding Lead; - 2. use a room that has sufficient windows onto a corridor so the occupants can be seen, or keep the door open, or inform a colleague that the lesson / meeting is taking place; - 3. arrange the meeting during normal school hours when there are plenty of other people about; - 4. do not continue the meeting for any longer than is necessary to achieve its purpose; - 5. avoid sitting or standing in close proximity to the pupil, except as necessary to check work; - 6. avoid using "engaged" or equivalent signs on doors or windows; - 7. avoid idle discussion; - 8. avoid all unnecessary physical contact and apologise straight away if there is accidental physical contact; - 9. avoid any conduct that could be taken as a sexual advance; - 10. report any incident that causes you concern to the Designated Safeguarding Lead under the School's child protection and safeguarding policy and procedures, and make a written record (signed and dated); and - 11. report any situation where a pupil becomes distressed or angry to the Designated Safeguarding Lead or Deputy Head Pastoral,
+- 4 One-to-one meetings on site: If you are teaching one pupil, or conducting a one-to-one meeting or teaching session with a pupil, you should take particular care in the following ways: - 4.1 ; the DSL provides all staff working one to one with appropriate training and guidance to ensure that safeguarding risks are mitigated - 4.2 use a room that has sufficient windows onto a corridor so the occupants can be seen, or keep the door open, or inform a colleague that the lesson / meeting is taking place; - 4.3 arrange the meeting during normal school hours when there are plenty of other people about; - 4.4 do not continue the meeting for any longer than is necessary to achieve its purpose; - 4.5 avoid sitting or standing in close proximity to the pupil, except as necessary to check work; - 4.6 avoid using "engaged" or equivalent signs on doors or windows; - 4.7 avoid idle discussion; - 4.8 avoid all unnecessary physical contact and apologise straight away if there is accidental physical contact; - 4.9 avoid any conduct that could be taken as a sexual advance; - 4.10 report any incident that causes you concern to the Designated Safeguarding Lead under the School's child protection and safeguarding policy and procedures, and make a written record (signed and dated); and - 4.11 report any situation where a pupil becomes distressed or angry to the Designated Safeguarding Lead or Deputy Head Pastoral.

-Contact with pupils outside school
+- Contact with pupils outside school